-While trades during peak activity offer high liquidity and low volatility, making them good targets for safe-haven positions, off-hours trading can provide traders with the extra volatility needed to execute scalping strategies.
+Trades during peak activity offer high liquidity and low volatility, making them good targets for safe-haven positions.
+However, off-hours trading can provide the extra volatility needed to execute scalping strategies.
 At the same time, this extra volatility increases the relative risk of any trade.

-Because XAU/USD tends to trade in a range, one of the easiest ways to evaluate trade opportunities is by identifying buy or sell opportunities within previous highs and lows for the trading pair.
+Because XAU/USD tends to trade in a range, one of the easiest strategies is to identify buy or sell opportunities within previous highs and lows for the trading pair.
 Traders can open a position on gold when it’s trending up, for example, and target a previous high as their sell price, or vice versa.

-Since gold is a relatively stable asset, it’s likely to reach these previous highs or lows over time.
-Note that this isn’t a good strategy for day trading, since it can take time for these targets to be hit and range-bound strategies typically don’t offer quick profit opportunities like momentum strategies do.
-Still, it’s a relatively low-risk trade designed to generate some profit off reliable XAU/USD price movement.
+Gold is a relatively stable asset, making it likely to reach these previous highs or lows over time.
+However, this isn’t a good strategy for day trading because it can take time for these targets to be hit.
+Range-bound strategies typically don’t offer quick profit opportunities like momentum strategies do.
+Still, it’s a relatively low-risk strategy designed to generate some profit from reliable XAU/USD price movements.

 When political or economic uncertainty creates concerns about currency prices, gold can be a stable safe haven that protects your liquid assets.

 The symmetrical triangle is a simple chart pattern that indicates a period of consolidation that may lead to a price breakout.
-Symmetrical triangles feature the convergence of two trend lines progressing at a similar slope, but in opposite directions.
-As consolidation takes place, price movement on the pairing grows tighter, creating a potential trading opportunity on a breakout for traders.
+Symmetrical triangles feature the convergence of two trend lines progressing at a similar slope but in opposite directions.
+As consolidation takes place, price movement on the pairing grows tighter, creating a potential trading opportunity on a breakout.